 What is bitcoin?

 Bitcoin is a cryptographically secured digital currency that operates outside of the mandate of a central authority.
-It was created in 2009 by the pseudonymous Satoshi Nakamoto, and originally conceived as a method of payment that wouldn’t be subject to government oversight, transaction fees or transfer delay – unlike traditional ‘fiat’ currency.
+It was launched in 2009 by the pseudonymous Satoshi Nakamoto, and originally conceived as a method of payment that wouldn’t be subject to government oversight, transaction fees or transfer delay – unlike traditional ‘fiat’ currency.

 Bitcoin was initially devised as a method of payment, and in certain cases functions as exactly that.
 But it both lacks widespread adoption and is currently far too volatile to provide a real alternative to fiat currency: vendors need to revise their prices constantly in response to its swings in value.
+It therefore has little in common with traditional currencies.

 How does bitcoin work?